 Using mats, beanbags, cushions, water or birth balls can also help.
 Comfortable clothing and relaxing music might also be helpful in keeping you relaxed.

 Healthy eating and keeping active during pregnancy helps you stay fit and well.
 Good health boosts your chances of vaginal birth.

-For more information on pregnancy care choices and birth settings, you can explore our birth setting interactive guide
+For more information on pregnancy care choices and birth settings, you can explore our Birth Choices interactive guide

 .
 It also introduces you to the main types of health care professionals who will look after you and your baby in different birth settings.

 A caesarean section is an operation to give birth to your baby.

 If you need a caesarean, you’ll be taken to the hospital’s operating theatre.
 There’ll be quite a few people in the theatre with you, including the obstetrician, an assistant surgeon, an anaesthetist, theatre nurses, a midwife and sometimes a paediatrician.

 Your partner is usually allowed into the operating theatre with you unless you have a general anaesthetic.